-Being happy is a key to success.
+Happiness comes before success — science proves it.
 If you feel happy, it’s more likely you’re productive, creative, and enthusiastic.

 2. Look After Yourself

-There might be some rules at work when it comes to your appearance.
-No matter what they are, whether you need to wear a uniform or not, do your best to be satisfied with your outfit.
+There might be some rules at work with your appearance.
+No matter what they are, whether or not you need to wear a uniform, do your best to look good with your outfit in the mirror.
 If you like how you look, you feel better.

 4. Go In For Sports

 Since early childhood, we hear a lot about the importance of sports activities for our health, and we know it for sure.
-But, going in for sports can reduce a risk of work depression as well.
+But going in for sports can reduce the risk of work depression as well.
 If you want to kill two birds with one stone, organize sports breaks while being at work.
 A short but intensive workout can boost brain function and creativity.
 Plus, it distracts you from the work process, so you overcome the work depression.

 • • •